darkphnx/ical-filter-proxy/README.md

 At the moment rules are pretty simple, supporting only start times, end times, equals and not-equals as that satisfies my use case.
 To add support for additional rules please extend `lib/ical_filter_proxy/filter_rule.rb`.
 Pull requests welcome.

+## Mappings

+Fields can be remapped by supplying a set of rules, the field to remap, and the new value.

 ## Installing/Running